ogulyurdakul/ogulyurdakul.github.io/_posts/2022-10-23-phil-of-cogsci.md

 So, let's try to analyze the Chinese Room Argument (CRA) (Searle, 1980) in terms of these criteria: Its reliance on concepts such as the Turing Test, computer and program clears out the (T) criterion, as they convey very specific meanings, with some even not belonging to daily use (such as the "Turing Test").
 While some of these terms are not necessarily defined by philosophers, they certainly attain certain philosophical meanings and implications, which are introduced by philosophers, so (I) and (M) are also checked.
 Therefore we seem to conclude that CRA is a technical discourse in the sense of Farrell.

 But let's take CRA another look.
-The argument as told by Searle is told in the first-person, so we are implicitly invited to think \emph{what it is like} to be Searle in the situation described.
+The argument as told by Searle is told in the first-person, so we are implicitly invited to think *what it is like* to be Searle in the situation described.
 Even if the discourse was not first-person, it is not too difficult to observe that it is a `what it is like' (WIL) argument: The whole punchline of the experiment relies on the reader's empathy with the subject of the experiment inside the room.
 We imagine ourselves being in the room, processing strings of Chinese characters through a manual that passes the Turing Test, making conversation with an actual Chinese person outside the room yet not knowing anything about it and then are led to agree with Searle with the conclusion of the thought experiment.<sup><a id="footnotemark5_1" href="/whatnot/2022/phil_of_cogsci/#footnotetext5_1">1</a></sup>

 What to make of this contradiction?
 On one hand, CRA seems to satisfy the requirements of a technical discourse as defined by Farrell, yet its main mechanism is a WIL argument, which Farrell denies to be technical.